-Formerly known as Muju, Deogyusan ski resort huddles at the bottom of wildly beautiful Deogyusan mountain in the Gucheo-dong Valley.
-Those with stamina should hit the Silk Road slope, the resort’s longest run at 6.1km, and if you harbour a fondness for steep gradients, The Raiders Course is for you.
+Formerly known as Muju, Deogyusan ski resort huddles at the bottom of the wildly beautiful Deogyusan mountain in the Gucheo-dong Valley.
+Those with stamina should hit the Silk Road slope, the resort’s longest run at 6.1km.
+If you harbour a fondness for steep gradients, The Raiders Course is for you.
 Soaking your muscles in the resort’s soothing hot springs is an enticing way to finish the day.

 For some of the best heli-skiing anywhere in the world, Girdwood in southern Alaska cannot be beaten.
-The picturesque Chugach mountains hold a reliably stable snow pack caked in sugar-soft powder, and while the more nervous skier or boarder will just about manage, this is the place to really challenge yourself.
+The picturesque Chugach mountains hold a reliably stable snowpack caked in sugar-soft powder.
+While the more nervous skier or boarder will just about manage, this is the place to really challenge yourself.

-Part of the famous Rockies mountain range, the San Juan Mountains are almost frighteningly steep, offering vast skiing terrain – from the major ski resort at Telluride and smaller Durango to Wolf Creek Pass and Silverton – that’s refreshingly free of crowds.
+Part of the famous Rockies mountain range, the San Juan Mountains are almost frighteningly steep.
+The offer vast skiing terrain – from the major ski resort at Telluride and smaller Durango to Wolf Creek Pass and Silverton – that’s refreshingly free of crowds.
 Powder freaks are more than happy to eschew the lifts, and instead hike, snowcat or splitboard to the freshest and deepest snow.

 Revelstoke, west of Calgary, proudly declares itself to be the only resort in the world to offer heli-, cat- and back-country skiing from one village base.
 And that village could not (currently) be cuter or quainter.
 The resort is still being developed, but once completed, it’s going to be up there with the most exciting and varied ski destinations in existence.

-An alternative Moroccan experience, this.
+An alternative Moroccan experience.
 Titchy Oukaimeden resort, around 80km south of Marrakesh, is best visited as a day trip from the city.
-The longest run is 3km, and slopes aren’t the manicured beauties you see in Europe, but it’s certainly one to include if you want to say you’ve skiied beneath the African sun – an unlikely but perfectly possible claim.
+The longest run is 3km, and slopes aren’t the manicured beauties you see in Europe.
+That said, it’s certainly one to include if you want to say you’ve skiied beneath the African sun – an unlikely but perfectly possible claim.

 Ben Lomond National Park, in the north of Tasmania just 50km east of Launceston, is home to the country’s premier downhill ski field.
-The slopes are not especially hard or fast, but the lack of crowds, wildlife and gorgeous views from the top of the mountain reaching out over to the ocean more than make up for it.
+The slopes are not especially hard or fast.
+Come here instead for the wildlife, lack of crowds, and gorgeous views from the top of the mountain reaching out over to the ocean.

-Snowboarders look away from this one – you’re not allowed: Alta, a sleepy mining town in Salt Lake County, and one of the oldest ski resorts in the States, is reserved just for skiers, and with its insanely deep powder (average annual snowfall hits 1306cm, due to excess moisture sweeping in from the Pacific) it’s a haven for experienced off-pisters.
+Snowboarders look away from this one – you’re not allowed.
+Alta, a sleepy mining town in Salt Lake County, and one of the oldest ski resorts in the States, is reserved just for skiers.
+With its insanely deep powder (average annual snowfall hits 1306cm, due to excess moisture sweeping in from the Pacific) it’s a haven for experienced off-pisters.

 Cerro Catedral in Spanish means “Mount Cathedral” – an apt name, since the imposing mountain summits 20km from Bariloche in southern Argentina, are shaped like the towers of a medieval basilica.
 The resort’s far-flung and flawless slopes have something for everyone – from first-timers and the not-so-bads to expert off-pisters and trick-loving boarders.

-As the largest ski area in New Zealand’s Southern Lakes, not to mention possessing the longest vertical slope, Treble Cone is generally acknowledged to be the best resort round these parts.
+As the largest ski area in New Zealand’s Southern Lakes, not to mention possessing the longest vertical slope, Treble Cone is generally acknowledged to be the best resort for skiing holidays round these parts.
 Sheltered and sunny runs, excellent powder and challenging off piste terrain simply add to the appeal.